KnightMoveSolutions/Pipelines/docs/how-it-works.rst

    // Do something with the results in the state object return _pipelineCoordinator.Context.Stuff;

-With this framework you can mis synchronous Operation with asynchronous Operations if some things are dependent on others but parts of the application logic can be combined asynchronously.
+With this framework you can mix synchronous Operation with asynchronous Operations if some things are dependent on others but parts of the application logic can be combined asynchronously.

 .. code-block:: csharp